enterspeedhq/enterspeed-next-storybook-headless/README.md

 # Enterspeed demo: Storybook Headless
 This is an Enterspeed example project using **Next.js** and **Storybook** to display data from **Enterspeed**.

-These days design systems is all the rage, and when you have a decoupled backend architecture a natural next step is a solid design system for handling your frontend(s)!
+These days design systems are all the rage - and when you have a decoupled backend architecture a natural next step is a solid design system for handling your frontend(s)!

-Using real data and a component library, provides you and your team with new possibilities in the process of designing, developing, testing and now you can give your content work a headstart.
+Using real data and a component library, provides you and your team with new possibilities in the process of designing, development and testing.
+And now you can give your content work a headstart as well.

 ## How to
-Let's get to it, follow these steps for getting it up and running locally or you can have a look at our demo site: https://enterspeed-next-storybook.netlify.app/
+Let's get to it.
+Follow these steps to get it up and running locally - or have a look at our demo site: https://enterspeed-next-storybook.netlify.app/

 ### 1. Create tenant with demo data
 Go to https://app.enterspeed.com/ and login (if you don't have a user you can create one for free).

-Create a new `tenant` by clicking the button in the header, tick `Pre-populate with demo data` so we have some data and schemas to work with.
+Create a new `tenant` by clicking the button in the header, tick `Pre-populate with demo data` so you'll have some data and schemas to work with.

 ### 2. Clone repo
 Now lets get Storybook running locally; in your terminal clone this repo: